apache/fury-site/docs/blog/blog1_fury_introduction.md

 problems.

-Since serialization will manipulate objects extensively in each programming language, and the language does not expose the low-level API of the memory model, native methods call has a large cost too, we cannot use [LLVM](https://www.llvm.org/) to build a unified serializer JIT framework.
+Since serialization will manipulate objects extensively in each programming language, and the language does not expose the low-level API of the memory model, native methods call has a large cost too, so we cannot use [LLVM](https://www.llvm.org/) to build a unified serializer JIT framework.
 Instead, we implemented a codegen framework for every language separately.

 ## Static code generation

-Although JIT compilation can greatly improve serialization efficiency and generate better serialization code based on the statistical distribution of data at runtime, languages like `C++` do not support reflection, has no virtual machines, and no low-level API for memory models.
-Wwe cannot generate serialization code dynamically for such languages through JIT.
+Although JIT compilation can greatly improve serialization efficiency and generate better serialization code based on the statistical distribution of data at runtime, languages like `C++` do not support reflection, have no virtual machines, and no low-level API for memory models.
+We cannot generate serialization code dynamically for such languages through JIT.

 In such scenarios, Fury is implementing an AOT codegen framework, which generates the serialized code statically according to the object schema, and objects can be serialized automatically using the